Foot binding: Role of Confucianism

 Historian Dorothy Ko proposed that foot binding may be an expression of the Confucian ideals of civility and culture in the form of correct attire or bodily adornment, and that foot binding was seen as a necessary part of being feminine as well as being civilized.
-Foot binding was often classified in Chinese encyclopedia as clothing or a form of bodily embellishment rather than mutilation.
-One from 1591, for example, placed foot binding in a section on "Female Adornments" that included hairdos, powders, and ear piercings.
+Foot binding was often classified in Chinese encyclopaedias as clothing or a form of bodily embellishment rather than mutilation.
+One from 1591, for example, placed foot binding in a section on "Female Adornments" that included hairstyles, powders, and ear piercings.
 According to Ko, the perception of foot binding as a civilized practice may be evinced from a Ming dynasty account that mentioned a proposal to "entice [the barbarians] to civilize their customs" by encouraging foot binding among their womenfolk.
 The practice was carried out only by women on girls, and it served to emphasize the distinction between male and female, an emphasis that began from an early age.
 Anthropologist Fred Blake argued that the practice of foot binding was a form of discipline undertaken by women themselves, and perpetuated by women on their daughters, so as to inform their daughters of their role and position in society, and to support and participate in the neo-Confucian way of being civilized.